wp-plugins/tidio-live-chat/readme.txt

 == Description ==

 Do you need a simple and functional Chat for your website?
-We are pleased to present you with Tidio Live Chat - amazingly easy to use live chat.
+We are pleased to present you with Tidio Live Chat - amazingly easy to use live chat, thanks to which it won’t be hard for you to:

-= Meet up the Tidio Chat =
-And start to talk with your clients!
+* See who visits your website (which browser they use, and what country they are from)
+* Talk to the users of your website
+* Adjust the chat’s color scheme to your website
+* Edit the operator’s info and upload a thumbnail
+* Set up automated messages sent to users after a website activity
+* Multilanguage
+* Offline messages
+* Support for mobile devices
+* Offline form

 [youtube https://www.youtube.com/watch?v=fLSyf9ZXhG8]

-= Features =
-* <b>You can see who is visiting your website!</b> - Thanks to Tidio Chat you get a complete list of users which are currently visiting your website - you can check which microsite they found interesing, how much time they spent there and, what is the most crucial, you can write them while they are using your website!
-* <b>Multi-language Support</b> - Is your site multilingual?
-Great!
-Implementation of Tidio Chat shouldn’t be any problem, as our product is suitable for 140 languages and at any time you can add each of it.
-What is more Tidio Chat is sensing which language your user is writing in and showing chat in this language!
-* <b>Fit your color scheme</b> - We understand how important personalization is, especially as to chat which is a crucial service for your business.
-That’s why we have prepared the array of configurations allowing you to fit each element of chat to your own needs.
-* <b>You can see what the user is writing</b> - Through Tidio Chat you have a live preview of what your user is going to write.
-Now you will know what exactly he or she wish, are they writing or not.

 = How does it work? =
 Just after the installation process, open the “LiveChat” tab and it’s done!
 You